Hensonkk/crypto2/README.md

 Research Questions

-T-o guide our exploration, we have framed several research questions:
+To guide our exploration, we have framed several research questions:

 Which is more stable, Gold, Bitcoin, or Silver?